51r/github-actions-demo-always-pass/README.md

 # github-actions-demo
-Demo of GitHub Actions Always Pass
+This is a sample demo of Github Actions Always Pass